 Pagano just emailed Rolle last week, and Rolle was thrilled to learn from his wife on Wednesday that Pagano is the new head coach in Indianapolis.

-“He’s detail-oriented, but at the same time he’s not always talking to you like a coach, he’s talking to you like a man, like you two are on the same level,” said Rolle, who played 10 games for Baltimore in 2008 and was on IR in 2009.
+“He’s detail-oriented, but at the same time, he’s not always talking to you like a coach; he’s talking to you like a man, like you two are on the same level,” said Rolle, who played 10 games for Baltimore in 2008 and was on injured reserve in 2009.
 “He trusts you.
 He trusts what you think about the defensive call, about your technique.
 He lets you be who you are.

 “When we were on the practice field, he was one of those guys Ray Rice would mess with, guys from all positions would mess with.
 He would joke with them and that type of thing where, most of the time, you don’t even speak to half the position coaches on the team unless you have to.

 “I think he’ll do a great job.
 I’m happy for him.
 I emailed him to congratulate him.
 I think the only tough part is the fact that he’s going to the Colts, and there is a lot of uncertainty there.”

 Some more highlights of my chat with Rolle about Pagano:

 On personnel: Expect Pagano to play to the strengths of the people he inherits and to try to gain favorable matchups.
 The Ravens simplified things more than people think in ways that simply got their best people in the best positions.